-Harte Research Institute at Texas A&M University - Corpus Christi \$45,731 Bays Plan, 2nd Ed.
-Actions: WSQ 1.1, WSQ 2.1, PEO 1.1
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Harte Research Institute at Texas A&M University - Corpus Christi \$45,731 WSQ 1.1, WSQ 2.1, PEO 1.1

 Recent water quality concerns along the tidal segment of the Nueces River have shown the need for preliminary data collection to guide future management decisions.
 Algal blooms have become a common, recurrent water quality issue in this segment due to excess nutrient loadings.
 Fish kills linked to low dissolved oxygen events associated with these algal blooms within the tidal segment of the Nueces River have raised concerns about water quality degradation and excessive nutrient loading.
-The purpose of this study is to determine which nutrient (nitrogen, phosphorus, or both) is responsible for algal growth on the tidal segment of the Nueces River.
-Information gained from this study will be combined with information from historical data reviews and new field sampling to guide resource managers towards addressing the most relevant nutrient in future load reduction decisions, as each nutrient may have different sources.
+The purpose of this study is to determine which nutrient(s) (nitrogen, phosphorus, or both) is responsible for algal growth on the tidal segment of the Nueces River.
+Information gained from this study will be combined with historical data reviews and new field sampling to guide resource managers towards addressing the most relevant nutrient in future load reduction decisions, as each nutrient may have different sources.